-How can design shape our future?
+How can design shape our

 What ideas, questions and strategies occur to designers as they develop future visions?
 How do we want to live tomorrow?
 The Museum für Kunst und Gewerbe Hamburg (MK&G) often engages with these pivotal questions, asking artists, designers and exhibition makers for their input.